truongld/generator-angular-lazyload/README.md

-# AngularJS-RequireJS-Lazyload generator
+# AngularJS-Lazyload generator

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/) [![Build Status](https://travis-ci.org/aaronallport/generator-angular-lazyload.png?branch=master)](https://travis-ci.org/aaronallport/generator-angular-lazyload)

-> Yeoman generator for AngularJS using RequireJS - lets you quickly set up a project with sensible defaults and best practises.
+> Yeoman generator for AngularJS using RequireJS for Lazyload - lets you quickly set up a project with sensible defaults and best practises.

 ## Usage

-Install `generator-angular-require`:
+Install `generator-angular-lazyload`:
 ```
-npm install -g generator-angular-require
+npm install -g generator-angular-lazyload
 ```

 Make a new directory, and `cd` into it: